domasles/concept-cars/src/_posts/2023-07-10-toyota-supra-mk5.md

 #### Better than you think

-If you'd dig deeper, you'd really start seeing the sleeping monster in this car.
+If you'd dig deeper, you'd really start seeing the sleeping monster in it.
 As a stock car, it can produce more horsepower than its predecessor, it's more aerodynamic, it's generally newer and made with new technologies to help reach Supra's potencial.
 Fans just don't appreciate it as much.

 #### Last part